Gopack2/A-Better-Weather/README.md

   To Install with GitHub: (smartthing IDE)
   1. Owner: Gopack2 Name: A-Better-Weather-Tile-1.0
-  2. Once you have that; updat from repot and make sure to check the publish box
+  2. Once you have that; update from repository and make sure to check the publish box

   Install a New Device: (smartthings IDE)
   1. Create a new device from the devices tab